decorator-factory/py-simpleparser/README.md

 >
 > &mdash; someone, probably

-# py-humbleparser
+# py-simpleparser

 This is a post-modern Python library for parsing/validating unstructured data, such as JSON returned by an HTTP server or a YAML configuration.

 ## Installation

 1. Make sure you're using Python >= 3.9
-2. Copy the `humbleparser.py` file from this repository into your project
+2. Copy the `simpleparser.py` file from this repository into your project

 ## Philosophy and rationale